fangowen/fangowen.github.io/README.md

 # About Me

-Hi, I'm Owen Fang, a current undergraduate at Virginia Tech College of Engineering, majoring in Computer Science and Mathematics.
-I'm passionate about Full-Stack Development and AI/ML Engineering
+Hi, I'm Owen Fang, a current undergraduate at Virginia Tech College of Engineering, double-majoring in Computer Science and Mathematics.
+I'm passionate about Software Development and AI/ML Engineering.
+I enjoy taking on projects that challenge me to learn and put my problem-solving skills to the test